working-group-two/engineering-blog/pages/blog/_posts/2020-08-21-building-software-for-a-telecom-core-network.md

 ## Obtaining user consent

 The app we're building is touching sensitive data, and we can't do that without asking the subscriber if it’s okay.
-The Working Group Two platform includes an oauth implementation with SMS authentication, which means that we can be reasonably sure that the subscriber has consented.
+The Working Group Two platform includes an OAuth implementation with SMS authentication, which means that we can be reasonably sure that the subscriber has consented.

-When a subscriber opens VoiceBox for the first time, they’re met with a login page, and after completing a pin challenge they arrive at an oauth consent screen.
+When a subscriber opens VoiceBox for the first time, they’re met with a login page, and after completing a pin challenge they arrive at an OAuth consent screen.
 Here they have to accept the terms of VoiceBox, as well as all the required scopes.

 The login is branded to look like the product (notice the pink action button), while the consent screen is branded to look like the operator (in our case this is <a href="https://vimla.se" target="_blank">Vimla</a>, a Swedish operator which uses our platform):